embroidery-space/xsp-specs/ursa/oxs.md

   In Ursa, they are separated by four spaces.
   In other programs, they can be separated by a single space.

-  In any case, the last part of the string splitted by a space should be considered the number (we expect the number to be a solid string), and everything before it should be considered the brand.
+  In any case, the last part of the string splitted by a space is the number (we expect the number to be a solid string), and everything before it is the brand.

 - `name`: string.
 - `color`: color - Defaults to `FFFFFF` (white) for cloth/fabric and `FF00FF` (magenta) for materials.